cerbero90/laravel-enum/README.md

 }
 ```

-Once the cast is set, we can assign an array of names, values or cases to the `numbers` property of the model and receive a cases collection when accessing the property:
+Once the cast is set, we can assign an array of names, values or cases to the cast property of the model and receive a cases collection when accessing the property:

 ```php
 $user->numbers = ['One', 'Two'];